ePages-de/epages-devportal/_posts/2019/2019-04-30-how-to-easily-manage-ssh-key-api-implementation.md

 Text fields starts with `f_text_c_` and our yes-no-field is a so called dialog field and starts with `f_dialog_c`.

-Now just loop over the result, and map them to fit the structure.
+Now just loop over the result and map them to fit the structure.

 ```
   var sshKeys []SSHKey